Elwafi-Elmehdi/terraform-blocks/README.md

 # Terraform Blocks

-Terraform Blocks is all about learning, you can use project exemples to your
+Terraform Blocks is all about learning, you can use project examples to your

 ## Motivation